a4lg/mirrorrepo-git/README.md

 	$ mirrorrepo-git add linux-next git://git.kernel.org/pub/scm/linux/kernel/git/next/linux-next.git

-You can remove remote references but not recommended because mirrorrepo-git does not try to remove references to deleted remote repository.
+You can remove remote repository but not recommended because mirrorrepo-git does not try to remove git references associated to deleted repository.
-But it might be helpful if you need to rename the remote name.
+But it might be helpful if you need to rename a remote name.

 	$ mirrorrepo-git del linux-next
 	$ mirrorrepo-git add korg-next git://git.kernel.org/pub/scm/linux/kernel/git/next/linux-next.git

-You can fetch repository using `fetch` command.
+You can fetch a remote repository using `fetch` command.

 	$ mirrorrepo-git fetch korg